openefsa/foodex2-sca-frontend/README.md

 #### Output Data
 * Selected baseterm {Term}: object containing the term selectd.
 #### Activity Diagram
-* Find the UML activity diagram (created with PlantUML) at the following [link](doc/components/baseterms-component/baseterms-component.svg).
+* Find the UML activity diagram (created with PlantUML) at the following [link](doc/components/baseterm-component/baseterm-component.svg).

 ### facets-component
 This web component contains a section that is populated by a series of so-called tags.
 The tags are arranged horizontally with respect to the section and can be scrolled through the navbar, located at the bottom, or through the shortcut ctrl+mouse wheel (or multi-touch gestures).

-Differently from the *baseterms-component*, the *facets-component* has a drop-down list which allows the selection of the facet category of interest.
+Differently from the *baseterm-component*, the *facets-component* has a drop-down list which allows the selection of the facet category of interest.
 At each facet category selection an event is raised which refresh the section below with the list of tags that can be applied to it.
 Each tag has the characteristic of having a grey background color by default.
 Instead, if one or more terms are selected a **green** background color will be applied.
 Inside each tag is shown the name of the term returned from the backend API as well as an inner-tag that allows to know the percentage with which the models are sure about the suggestion made.
 In addition, you can learn more information about each tag by hovering the cursor on the tag.
 By doing so, a mini window will appear showing the name, the code, the category to which it belongs to and the percentage of accuracy for the specific term.
 In this section all the tags are sorted in descending order by percentage of accuracy.
 Please use the specific web component propety if the auto selection of the terms is requested.

 #### Input Data
 * FacetData {Object}: list of categories and facets.